-- Multi-lane highway corridor with fine-grained character at street level. - Built form to both sides of the highway except on the eastern side between Tryon Place and Balfour Street where the rail corridor abuts the road corridor. - Retain fine grained character at street level with shoptop housing / commercial premises in accordance with the Development Control Plan. - New developments to be setback from the property boundaries on both sides of Pacific Highway, wherever possible and particularly on the western side of the highway, in accordance with the Development Control Plan. - Footpath widened on western side of Pacific Highway through building setbacks and through reduction of kerbside traffic lane width. - Buildings to provide active ground floor uses and continuous awnings. - · High quality paving, furniture, lighting and banners. - Street tree planting where footpath width allows or within building setbacks and forecourts.
+- Multi-lane highway corridor with fine-grained character at street level. - Built form to both sides of the highway except on the eastern side between Tryon Place and Balfour Street where the rail corridor abuts the road corridor. - Retain fine grained character at street level with shoptop housing / commercial premises in accordance with the Development Control Plan. - New developments to be setback from the property boundaries on both sides of Pacific Highway, wherever possible and particularly on the western side of the highway, in accordance with the Development Control Plan. - Footpath widened on western side of Pacific Highway through building setbacks and through reduction of kerbside traffic lane widths where these currently exceed the standard kerbside lane width in Austroads guidelines. - Buildings to provide active ground floor uses and continuous awnings. - High quality paving, furniture, lighting and banners. - Street tree planting where footpath width allows or within building setbacks and forecourts.